Atelier Kids Kindergarten

 - Relationships are vital for growth and development.

-Children will continue to learn through wonder and curiosity as starting points.
+Children learn through wonder and curiosity as starting points.
 Our educators embrace these authentic questions, creating opportunities to deepen children’s understanding of the world around them.
 Our goal is to ensure students continue their love for learning and, therefore, enjoy attending school.
 When they do, the learning naturally happens.

 Features of Our Unique Kindergarten Program